proxmoxer/docs/docs/basic_usage.md

 ### Changing Ports

 Proxmoxer (when using the https backend) will use the default port for the selected service to connect to the service.
 If you need to connect on a different port, adding either the `port=<port_number>` parameter or adding `:<port>` to the host can be used.
 A port in the host will override the `port` parameter.
+The `port` parameter can also be used for the SSH-based backends to change the port used to establish a SSH connection.

 ## Making API Calls